ProtopointLLC/bodybytes-firmware/docs/flashing.md

 ### 5c - OpenWrt storage mounts

-The `rootfs_data` partition is auto-mounted at `/overlay` by libfstools (`fstools` package) without any configuration - libfstools scans GPT labels at boot and mounts any partition labelled `rootfs_data` as the overlay.

-The `data` partition is mounted at `/mnt/data` via an explicit fstab entry written by `/etc/uci-defaults/90_defaults` on first boot.
-The entry is created with `uci add fstab mount` and sets `label=data`, `target=/mnt/data`, `fstype=ext4`, `options=noatime`, `enabled=1`. `block-mount` matches the entry by the ext4 filesystem label set by `mkfs.ext4 -L data` and creates `/mnt/data` automatically at mount time.
-If the partition is absent or unformatted - e.g. during first boot from NOR recovery before eMMC is partitioned - the label scan finds nothing and boot continues normally.
+`rootfs_data` is auto-mounted at `/overlay` by libfstools (by GPT label, no UCI entry needed). `data` is mounted at `/mnt/data` via a fstab entry written by `90_defaults` on first boot; if the partition is absent during NOR recovery boot, the label scan finds nothing and boot continues.
+See [openwrt.md §1 - Board profiles](openwrt.md#board-profiles) for the full mount configuration details.

-`block-mount` and `kmod-fs-ext4` are in `BODYBYTES_PACKAGES` and present in both profiles.

-See [openwrt.md](openwrt.md) for the board profile and sysupgrade dispatch.

 ---